-This global project is funded by Norway with a view to establishing a multi-year, multi-donor programme, the proposed initial three and half year and NOK 40 million (about US$ 4.5 million*), GLP project will be executed by IMO in partnership with FAO.
+This global project is funded by Norway with a view to establishing a multi-year, multi-donor programme, the proposed initial three and half year and NOK 40 million (about US$ 4.5 million*).
+The GloLitter project will be executed by IMO in partnership with FAO.

 - Knowledge management and capacity building products, guidance documents, training material and toolkits developments in order to enable subsequent capacity building activities.